marc2332/bliss/doc/docs/config_session.md

       setup-file: ./eh1_setup.py
       exclude-objects: [simul_mca, zzac]

+!!! note
     The *exclude-objects list* can also be a classical YAML dash list.

 ### To define custom sequences